World Time by Patek Philippe

 After the ephemeral 96 HU and 515 HU references used by Patek Philippe in the development phase, the reference 1415 HU released in 1939 marks a stabilization of that offer.
 115 pieces were made.
 The 1415 HU will be replaced in 1953 by the 2523 HU with double crown.

 Patek Philippe began in 1937 to assemble World Time watches (Heures Universelles, HU) with the movement patented and supplied by Louis Cottier, without obtaining an exclusivity.
 A 24 hour disc rotates counter clockwise in synchronisation with the hands.
-A ring on the bezel refers to 28 locations, later extended to 42.
+A ring on the bezel refers to 28 places, later extended.
 The time everywhere around the world is read directly by the position of these inscriptions in front of the rotating disc.

 Launched in 1948 the very rare 1415 HU DE is an aesthetic refinement.
 DE stands for Décor émail.
 The dial is illustrated in cloisonné.

 Patek Philippe began in 1937 to assemble World Time watches (Heures Universelles, HU) with the movement patented and supplied by Louis Cottier, without obtaining an exclusivity.
 A 24 hour disc rotates counter clockwise in synchronisation with the hands.
-A ring on the bezel refers to 28 locations, later extended to 42.
+A ring on the bezel refers to 28 places, later extended.
 The time everywhere around the world is read directly by the position of these inscriptions in front of the rotating disc.

 Launched in 1948 the very rare 1415 HU DE is an aesthetic refinement.
 DE stands for Décor émail.
 The dial is illustrated in cloisonné.